Are You Using These 10 Microsoft Teams Bots Yet?

 It’s even got its own meme.

-Soapbox is an agenda app for one-on-ones and team meetings.
+Hypercontext is an agenda app for one-on-ones and team meetings.
 No more digging through Google Docs or emails to prepare for your meetings.
-Instead, build your meeting agendas in Soapbox and have all your talking points, notes and next steps in one place.
+Instead, build your meeting agendas in Hypercontext and have all your talking points, notes and next steps in one place.

 Meetings are better when everyone comes prepared and leaves aligned and ready to crush it.

-You can launch Soapbox in a tab at the top of a chat or channel so you can run meetings effectively without ever having to leave Teams.
+You can launch Hypercontext in a tab at the top of a chat or channel so you can run meetings effectively without ever having to leave Teams.

 - Suggested questions to prompt better conversations